Overview

 Travel Insurance

-We recommend taking our a travel insurance policy to protect you against theft, loss, and injury, however you may have to research one that also covers activities listed as "Dangerous activities" as many don't.
+We recommend taking out a travel insurance policy to protect you against theft, loss, and injury.
+However, you may need to research one that also covers activities listed as "dangerous activities," as many policies don't.

-We recommend keeping receipts of all medical treatments and obtaining a statement from the police, in case you ever need to make a claim of loss.
+We also recommend keeping receipts for all medical treatments and obtaining a statement from the police in case you ever need to make a claim for loss.

 Visas

 U.S. citizens do not need a visa for stays of 90 days or less.
-If travelling to the Galápagos, U.S. citizens need a valid passport with expiry date at least 6 months after your expected return to the U.S., a return ticket, and proof of economic means of support.
+If traveling to the Galápagos, U.S. citizens need a valid passport with an expiry date at least 6 months after their expected return to the U.S., a return ticket, and proof of financial means of support.

 Customs in Ecuador